-Hire Purchase (HP) - With a hire purchase agreement, you’d usually make a deposit towards the car, and then make fixed monthly instalments.
+Hire Purchase (HP) - One way to buy a car on finance is through a hire purchase agreement.
+With HP, you’d usually make a deposit towards the car, and then make fixed monthly instalments.
 These regular payments are made up of the initial cost of the vehicle and the interest applied.
 Once you reach the end of the agreement, you’ll own the car outright.

 As a hire purchase is a secured loan, your car will act as collateral against the cost of the finance borrowed.
 The benefit of a secured loan is that, because there is less risk to the lender, you’re more likely to be approved even if you have bad credit.
 The interest rates also tend to be lower than with an unsecured loan.
 Do keep in mind though that if you’re unable to keep to the agreed payments, the lender may be able to repossess your car.